Realgke/wireframing/README.md

 High-fidelity wireframes like this are typically used **later in the design process** to:
 - Test usability with near-realistic designs.
 - Provide developers with a clearer reference for implementation.
 - Align stakeholders on the final look and feel before moving into full visual design and coding.

+---

+## Popular Wireframing Tools

+There are many tools available to help create wireframes, each offering different strengths:

+- **Balsamiq** – Great for quick, low-fidelity sketch-style wireframes.
+- **Sketch** – Popular with designers for creating detailed wireframes and UI designs, mainly for macOS users.
+- **Adobe XD** – A versatile tool that supports both wireframing and interactive prototyping.
+- **Figma** – A web-based, collaborative design tool that supports real-time editing and sharing.

+### Why Figma is Recommended
+Figma stands out as a **highly recommended tool for wireframing** because:
+- It’s **cloud-based**, so you can work from any device with internet access.
+- Supports **real-time collaboration**, making it easy for teams and stakeholders to work together.
+- Offers a wide range of **UI kits and templates** to speed up the wireframing process.
+- Allows seamless transition from **low-fidelity wireframes to high-fidelity prototypes** within the same platform.

+In short, Figma is powerful, flexible, and beginner-friendly, making it one of the best tools for both individuals and teams.